vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Select provisioner for shared services cluster](img/tko-on-vsphere-nsxt/shared-svc-tmc03.png)

-1. On the Cluster Details page, do the following:
+1. On the Cluster Details page, perform the following actions:

-- Enter a name for the cluster (Cluster names must be unique within an organization).
+    * Enter a name for the cluster (Cluster names must be unique within an organization).
-- Select the cluster group to which you want to attach your cluster.
+    * Select the cluster group to which you want to attach your cluster.
-- Select Cluster Class from the drop down.
+    * Select Cluster Class from the drop down.
-- Use the NSXALB_Labels created for shared cluster on AKO Deployment.
+    * Use the NSXALB_Labels created for shared cluster on AKO Deployment.

     ![Cluster name and cluster group](img/tko-on-vsphere-nsxt/shared-svc-tmc04.png)